built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/create-workspace-mobile-app.md

    async function initApi(connectionOptions, target) {
     try {
      // We are using jsdelivr as an example.
-     // We would recommend you create your own esmodule that packages the web-interop library and it's dependencies.
+     // You can create your own esmodule that packages the web-interop library and it's dependencies. const moduleUrl =
-     // You would then provide your own init api that is exported from that module that would have similar
-     // logic as below.
-     // This custom library would be something your content providers (internal teams) depend on and you would
-     // control the version of web-interop that was used. const moduleUrl =
       'https://cdn.jsdelivr.net/npm/@openfin/web-interop@0.0.1-v37.80.36-preview.0/+esm';
      const workspaceMobile = await import(moduleUrl);